datacarpentry/OpenRefine-ecology-lesson/episodes/01-working-with-openrefine.md

 If data in a column needs to be split into multiple columns, and the parts are separated by a common separator (say a comma, or a space), you can use that separator to divide up the bits into their own columns.

->  - Let us suppose we want to split the scientificName column into separate colums for genus and for species.
+1. Let us suppose we want to split the `scientificName` column into separate colums for genus and for species.
->  - Go to the drop-down tab at the top of the scientificName column.
-Choose Edit Column > Split into several columns.
+2. Click the down arrow at the top of the `scientificName` column.
+Choose `Edit Column` > `Split into several columns...`
->  - In the pop-up, in the Separator box, replace the comma with a space.
+3. In the pop-up, in the `Separator` box, replace the comma with a space.
->  - Remove the check in the box that says "Remove the column".
+4. Uncheck the box that says `Remove this column`.
->  - Click "OK".
-You'll get some new columns called _scientificName 1_, _scientificName 2_, and so on.
+5. Click `OK`.
+You'll get some new columns called `scientificName 1`, `scientificName 2`, and so on.
->  - Notice that in some cases _scientificName 1_ and _scientificName 2_ are empty.
+6. Notice that in some cases `scientificName 1` and `scientificName 2` are empty.
 Why is this?
-What do you think we should do about it?
+What do you think we can do to fix this?

 > ## Exercise
 >